 We had a lively audience that asked some great questions at the end of the presentations.
 Since we try to keep a quick pace in these events, I kept my answers fairly short.
 I’m going to use this blog post to elaborate on some of those questions:

-- How does Visual IVR relate to call-backs?
+- How does Web Call-Backs (formerly Visual IVR) relate to call-backs?

 - What are some ways to reduce cost-per-call?